Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Additionally, Baguio receives a significant amount of visitors during February for its annual flower festival, the Panagbenga Festival.

 Many Filipinos also spend their Holy Week vacationing in Baguio.
-Read on to learn more about the Baguio weather, holiday seasons in the Philippines, and best times to go to Baguio.
+Read on to learn more about the Baguio weather, the holiday seasons in the Philippines, and the best times to go to Baguio.

 Panagbenga Festival | February